rsizem2/jhu-data-science/README.md

 # README
-All of my publicly submitted coursework from the JHU Data Science specialization sequence on Coursera done between June 2019 and January 2020.
+My submitted coursework from the [JHU Data Science specialization](https://github.com/DataScienceSpecialization) sequence on Coursera done between June 2019 and January 2020.
 I wanted to put all of this under one repository to clean everything up a bit.
-Might do a bit of cleaning up files and renaming things in the future.
+I may clean up or edit some of the files in the future.

 # Courses

-Most subfolders have their own README explaining their contents.

 * Data Scientist's Toolbox - the 1st course in the sequence.
 No submitted work.
 * R Programming - the 2nd course in the sequence.